manymotes/manymotes.github.io/about.markdown

 ### Support

 To delete your account/account data, email us at [theopencourse.9.18@gmail.com](mailto:theopencourse.9.18@gmail.com).
+Or use the Delete Profile button in the app.